atmoswing/atmoswing-user-manual/docs/getting-started/generic-dataset.rst

 Generic dataset
 ===============

-In addition to the multiple reanalyses supported, AtmoSwing allows using a generic dataset as NetCDF files (``GenericNetcdf``).
+In addition to the multiple reanalyses supported, AtmoSwing allows using a generic dataset as NetCDF files.
+The dataset can be named as follows:

+* ``Generic``: simple name to be used mainly when the generic dataset is issued from a single source.
+* ``Generic[__]``: the name can also be composed of the term ``Generic`` and any other suffix.
+It allows specifying the source of the dataset (for example ``Generic_ERA5`` or ``Generic_CFSR``).
+This is mainly useful for the Viewer to differentiate the datasets.

 The files can be organized as follows (AtmoSwing will look for possible matches):

 * A single file with the name of the desired predictor variable (ex: rh.nc)
 * Yearly files with the year in the file name